myENA/consul-backinator/README.md

+# consul-backinator

-## consul-backinator
+## Summary

-Flexible Consul KV pair backup and restore tool with a few neat features.
+Flexible Consul KV pair backup and restore tool with a some unique features.
+This was written for and tested in a production environment but is still a work in progress.
+More features will be coming but existing functionality should not be impacted.

+## Key Features

 * Written in Golang using the official Consul API
 * No limits on the number of keys that can be backed up or restored
 * Backup files are written as AES256 encrypted/gzipped compressed JSON
 * Optional path transformation (path replacement) on backup and/or restore
 * Clean well documented code that's simple to follow

 ## Installing